Qiskit/qiskit-tutorials/art/README.md

-This is a repository for quantum music and arts tutorials and examples
+This is a repository for quantum music and arts tutorials and examples.
+Created April 2019 by Alexis Kirke